erickson-figueroa/machine-learning-projects/README.md

 - Download and install Visual studio code: https://code.visualstudio.com/
 - Download and install Jupyter Extension for Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter

+### Alternative Option

+If you have a google account, you can directly open the project with “Google Colab”.
+Click on the button that says: “Open in Colab”.

+- What is Google Colab?
+Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free of charge access to computing resources, including GPUs and TPUs.

 ---

 Feel free to explore!